Schumer: Trump impeachment trial to begin week of Feb. 8

 Schumer: Trump impeachment trial to begin week of Feb.
 8New

 WASHINGTON (AP) — Opening arguments in the Senate impeachment trial for Donald Trump on the charge of incitement of insurrection will begin the week of Feb.
 8. That’s according to Senate Majority Leader Chuck Schumer, who announced the schedule Friday evening.
 House Speaker Nancy Pelosi will send the article of impeachment against Trump to the Senate on Monday.
-Senate Republican leader Mitch McConnell wanted to postpone the impeachment trial until February to give the former president time to prepare his case.
+Senate Republican leader Mitch McConnell wanted to postpone the impeachment trial until February to give the former president time to prepare his case, and he welcomed the agreement.
 The House impeached Trump on a single charge of incitement of insurrection for the deadly attack on the Capitol that unfolded on Jan.
 6.